CanobbioE/algo-trading/docs/configuration.md

 > Focuses on stable, lower-risk opportunities with a preference for range-bound or mean-reverting behavior and well-capitalized companies.

 ### [Aggressive Growth Configuration](../sample-configs/aggressive.json)
-> Focuses on breakout and momentum strategies in high-volatility environments with looser filters for risk and market cap.
+> Focuses on breakout and momentum strategies in high-volatility environments with looser filters for risk.

 ### [Value Investing Configuration](../sample-configs/value.json)
-> Targets undervalued, stable stocks using VWAP and mean-reversion with high-confidence, low-risk, and larger-cap filters.
+> Targets undervalued, stable stocks using VWAP and mean-reversion with high-confidence and low-risk filters.

 ---